tdymel/sparkle-squad/src/content/news/en/post3.md

 ---
-title: "We Got a Training Time Slot!"
+title: "We can finally play Volleyball in our own court in the middle of Hamburg!"
 description: "You have to be lucky sometimes!
-After just about 1.5 months, we got a training time slot."
+After just about 1.5 months, we got a training time slot at a court in the middle of Hamburg."
 pubDate: "Apr 16 2025"
 heroImage: "/court.webp"
 identifier: "3"